krgamestudios/kingdombattles/public/content/task_list.md

 Patch
 ---

+* The only way to know you're attacking is to go to someone else's profile page.
 * Open the game ladder to the page the player is on.
 * Game Balance - move balance variables to a config file.
 * Images to social media instead of links.